kathsucurry/mnist_cnn_cuda_c/README.md

 It then takes the logarithm of the softmax output and performs **negative log-likelihood** to compute the loss.
 Note that log softmax + NLL Loss is essentially **cross-entropy loss**.

+Tons of improvements can certainly be made to the model architecture/training, including but not limited to:

+- using a better dataset split method: use randomization or split by distribution assuming that the training set distribution reflects the test set distribution
+- replacing sigmoid activation with ReLU
+- adding batch normalization
+- implementing early stopping
+- using learning rate decay
+- **using a more reliable evaluation metric** instead of accuracy.

+These improvements are currently not a priority as this project's main goal is for C and CUDA programming practice.

 ### Tests

 More info on the tests can be found in the test README file.